yambo-code/yambopy/docs/source/tutorial.rst

 **3. Collect and plot the results**

-You can plot the data much in the same way as you did for the GW calculation.
+You can then plot the data as before

 .. code-block:: python